Workforce Investment Act - WIA

 Q. Where do I go for information about WIA?

-A. The Fairfield County WIA office and our local One-stop.
+A. The Fairfield County WIA office and SC Works offices.

 Q. What are the requirements for program participation?